Jacoo-Zhao/BrainStack/README.md

 # BrainStack

-> Functionally Guided Meta-Ensemble Learning for EEG-Based Neural Decoding
+> Neuro-MoE with Functionally Guided Expert Routing for EEG-Based Language Decoding
-> [AAAI 2026 Submission]
+> CVPR 2026 Findings (Accepted)
-> Anonymous authors • Code and data will be released upon acceptance

 ## 🔬 Overview

-**BrainStack** is a functionally guided, heterogeneous ensemble framework for EEG-based text decoding.
-Inspired by neuroscience, it partitions EEG signals by brain region and fuses local and global neural representations using a gated meta-learner.
+**BrainStack** is a functionally guided Neuro-MoE framework for EEG-based language decoding.
+Inspired by neuroscience, it partitions EEG signals by functional brain region and fuses local and global neural representations using adaptive expert routing.

-This repository contains the code and instructions to reproduce the experiments in our AAAI 2026 submission.
+This repository contains the code and instructions to reproduce the experiments in our CVPR 2026 paper.

 <div align="center">
   <img src="assets/brainstack_architecture.png" width="600"/>